asmbs/mysql-s3-backup/README.md

   -  `password` The password to be used by MySQL
 - `app`
   -  `output` If set to true, then information will be outputted.
 If set to false, the script will run silently.
   -  `compression` The compression algorithm to use.
 This should be 'None', 'Gzip', or 'Bzip2'.
+Note that bzip2 support is [not enabled by default in PHP](http://php.net/manual/en/bzip2.installation.php).
   -  `maximum_backup_counts` This is the maximum number of backups to keep based on each time period.
 For example, setting 'yearly' to '7' will keep **one** backup for each of the past 7 years.
 When a day rolls over, the most recent 'hourly' backup will be used.
     -   `yearly`
     -   `monthly`